Meet Eva

 Starting Small

-She began with a small classroom.
+She began in a small classroom.

 In 2016, Eva started training nurses herself, sharing what she knew, one group at a time, in borrowed spaces with limited resources.